Avoid Gold Plating

 “Fizz Buzz” is a children’s game well known to software developers, as it is commonly used as a training exercise or interview question.

 than the current count.
-When the current count is divisible by 5, it should print out Buzz
+When the current count is divisible by 5, it should print out Buzz.
+If the number divisible by both, we expect FizzBuzz.

 The Fizz Buzz exercise aims to gauge basic programming aptitude, such as the use of loops and accumulators.